Gregory J. Tranah, PhD

 California Pacific Medical Center, Research Institute

-Dr. Tranah is Director of Precision Medicine at Sutter Health and an Adjunct Professor in the Department of Epidemiology and Biostatistics at the University of California, San Francisco.
-Dr. Tranah’s current research program is focused on identifying inherited and acquired genetic factors that impact aging and disease with the goal of revolutionizing risk assessment and identifying widely applicable and inexpensive genomic tests that identify persons who would benefit from specific pharmacologic and behavioral treatments to prevent disability and disease.
-He is the principal investigator of six NIH grants and two hospital foundation grants (Sutter-CPMC Foundation).
-In his current work he leads research teams engaged in genetic studies of aging and age-related traits and is discovering genes and variants associated with dementia, longevity, macular degeneration, depression, cancer, sleep and circadian rhythms.
-Much of his work is focused on examining the role of mitochondrial DNA (mtDNA) sequence variation in human aging and disease and he is pioneering the discovery of age-related changes in mtDNA that impact neurodegeneration, disability, vision and hearing.
+Dr. Tranah is Director of Biobanking and Precision Medicine at Sutter Health and an Adjunct Professor in the Department of Epidemiology and Biostatistics at the University of California, San Francisco.
+Dr. Tranah’s research program is focused on identifying inherited and acquired genetic factors that impact aging and disease with the goals of identifying mechanisms that underly human aging and biomarkers to identify persons who would benefit from specific interventions to prevent disability and disease.
+He is the principal investigator of seven NIH grants and two hospital foundation grants (Sutter-CPMC Foundation).
+In his current work, Dr. Tranah leads research teams engaged in genetic studies of aging and age-related traits and is discovering genes and variants associated with dementia & cognitive function, mobility & strength, and sleep & circadian rhythms.
+Much of his work is focused on examining the role of mitochondrial DNA (mtDNA) sequence variation in human aging and disease and he is pioneering the discovery of age-related changes in mtDNA that impact neurodegeneration, mobility-disability, vision and hearing.
 In a novel collaboration, Dr. Tranah will be examining how mtDNA sequence variation modifies individual responses to exercise with the goal of personalizing behavioral interventions to prevent disability.
 He and his colleagues have also pioneered the study of circadian rhythms in human aging and have identified modifiable activity patterns associated with dementia and mortality.
-At CPMC and UCSF, he is the Director of Genetics for several large population-based epidemiologic cohorts and is actively leading large-scale genomic analyses in collaboration with several international consortia focused on aging and disease.
-In this role he manages a large repository of biospecimens for two large cohort studies (Study of Osteoporotic Fractures and the Osteoporotic Fractures in Men Study).
-Dr. Tranah also leads the genomics core of a personalized medicine program at CPMC that is focused on identifying genomic predictors of treatment response for several highly malignant cancers.
 Dr. Tranah is currently leading a research program dedicated to accelerating the translation of research discoveries related to health and aging to clinical settings across Sutter Health.
-This program is focused on the development of novel treatments, diagnostic tests, wearable devices, or other interventions that can be implemented into clinical practice to improve patient health and functioning
+This program is focused on the development of novel treatments, diagnostic tests, wearable devices, or other interventions that can be implemented into clinical practice to improve patient health and functioning.

 Research Interests